aws-amplify/docs/cli/lambda-node-version-update.md

 ```

 ### runtime string replacement
-With the latest version of the Amplify CLI, when you execute any command on a project initialized by CLI version prior to 4.10.0, it will prompt for your confirmation, and then automatically does a global string replacement of `nodejs8.10` to `nodejs10.x` in all the CloudFormation template files under the `amplify/backend` folder.
+With the latest version of the Amplify CLI (> 4.7.0), when you execute any `amplify` command on a project initialized by CLI version prior to 4.7.0, it will prompt for your confirmation to automatically upgrade your NodeJS Lambda runtime versions, from `nodejs8.10` to `nodejs10.x` in all the CloudFormation template files under the `amplify/backend` folder.
 If you do not confirm, you will need to manually carry out such replacements.
-Just go to each category subdirectory, then each resource subdirectory under it, and locate the template file (it could be either `.yml` or `.json` file), the template file has `template` in its name.
+You can go to each category subdirectory, then each resource subdirectory under it, and locate the template file (it could be either `.yml` or `.json` file), the template file has `template` in its name.
 Then do a global string replacement of `nodejs8.10` to `nodejs10.x` in the file.

 ## Node.js 6.10 to Node.js 8.10
 AWS Lambda deprecated its runtime support for Node.js 6.10  on April 30th, 2019[[ref]](https://docs.aws.amazon.com/lambda/latest/dg/runtime-support-policy.html),